 For more details, see Nolo's article How Living Trusts Avoid Probate.

 A basic living trust isn't much more complicated than a will, and you probably won't need to hire a lawyer.
 With a good self-help book or software program, you can create a valid Declaration of Trust (the document that creates a trust) yourself.
 If you run into questions that a self-help publication doesn't answer, you may need to consult a lawyer, but you probably won't need to turn the whole job over to an expensive expert.
-To make a living trust online, see Nolo's Online Living Trust.
+You can make a living will using Quicken Willmaker or Nolo's Living Trust.

 Making a living trust work for you does require some crucial paperwork.
 For example, if you want to leave your house through the trust, you must sign a new deed, showing that you now own the house as trustee of your living trust.
 This paperwork can be tedious, but the hassles are fewer these days because living trusts have become so common.